 - 4 tbsp Greek yoghurt or sour cream

-- 4 sprigs dill
+- 4 sprigs mint or dill

 - pretzels or crusty bread to serve